swiftlang/swift/docs/SIL.rst

   type behaves like a non-generic type, as if the substitutions were actually applied to the underlying function type.

+- SIL functions may optionally mark a function parameter as ``@sil_isolated``.
+An ``@sil_isolated`` parameter must be one of:

+  - An actor or any actor type.
+  - A generic type that conforms to Actor or AnyActor.

+  and must be the actor instance that a function is isolated to.
+Importantly this means that global actor isolated nominal types are never ``@sil_isolated``.
+Only one parameter can ever be marked as ``@sil_isolated`` since a function cannot be isolated to multiple actors at the same time.

 Async Functions
 ```````````````